Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 - Computer Predicted Total: 156.3

-Kentucky is 9-4-0 against the spread this season compared to Missouri's 5-8-0 ATS record.
-A total of 10 out of the Wildcats' games this season have gone over the point total, and four of the Tigers' games have gone over.
-Over the last 10 games, Kentucky has a 7-3 record against the spread while going 9-1 overall.
-Missouri has gone 5-5 against the spread and 6-4 overall in its last 10 matches.
+Kentucky has gone 9-4-0 against the spread, while Missouri's ATS record this season is 5-8-0.
+The Wildcats have hit the over in 10 games, while Tigers games have gone over four times.
+Kentucky is 7-3 against the spread and 9-1 overall over its past 10 games, while Missouri has gone 5-5 against the spread and 6-4 overall.

 Bet on this or any college basketball matchup at BetMGM